 Titcomb Mountain Farmington

 Winter is prime festival season throughout Maine.
 Parades, special shopping days, Christmas tree lightings and Santa arrivals are common throughout.
 Some of those festivals are:

 Maine’s museums host marvelous exhibits during the colder months.
 Some include:

-Farnsworth Museum, Rockland: Maine and the Index of American Design
+Farnsworth Museum, Rockland: Transforming the Ordinary: Women in American Book Cover Design